Britney Spears Fans Unearth Mysterious Untagged ‘Domination’ Promo Photo

 The mental health of the “Slumber Party” singer has been called into question in recent reports.
 In response, her boyfriend, Sam Asghari, suggests that people making such claims are doing so because of their own social issues and boredom with their lives.

-“If you are such a good critic why don’t you go find a mirror and look at that person in the mirror and criticize yourself,” the personal trainer said in a video uploaded on IGTV.
+“If you are such a good critic why don’t you go find a mirror and look at that person in the mirror and criticize yourself,” the personal trainer said, in a video uploaded on IGTV.

 Britney Spears is taking an indefinite hiatus, announcing on Instagram that her new Vegas show "Britney: Domination" will not be happening, as her father's health is ailing.
 She will be "dedicating my focus and energy to care for my family," pic.twitter.com/7Upyz4nS1R